bareos/bareos/docs/manuals/source/Configuration/Director.rst

    LZ4HC
         All files saved will be software compressed using the LZ4HC compression format.
-The compression is done on a file by file basis by the File daemon.
-Everything else about GZIP is true for LZ4.

         LZ4HC is the High Compression version of the LZ4 compression.
-It has a higher compression ratio than LZ4 and is more comparable to GZIP-6 in both compression rate and cpu usage.
+It has a higher compression ratio than LZ4 and is more comparable to GZIP-6 in both compression rate and CPU usage.

         Both LZ4 and LZ4HC have the same decompression speed which is about twice the speed of the LZO compression.
 So for a restore both LZ4 and LZ4HC are